 We thought we’d come home and resume a more social existence seeing family, getting together with neighbors, and making friends in our new community.
-Instead, we abide by a stay-at-home order.
-Well, at least we have each other.
+Instead, we had to abide by a stay-at-home order for months.
+Well, at least we had each other.

 How Early Retirement Prepared Us for the Pandemic